Skip to main content

 This dialog allows specification of temporal parameters for the query.

-Some data sets contain large amounts of data.
+Some datasets contain large amounts of data.
 Excel has limitations on how many rows of data can appear in a spreadsheet tab.
 It is best practice to query for a specific symbol first.

-5. Choose Data Location
+5. Select Data Location

 Adjust the active cell location by clicking on the spreadsheet before selecting Finish.